MetPX/sarracenia/doc/design/plan.rst

  21. ( *Waiting* ) **Automated Windows client builds & packaging**
-     It is very much expected that a number of uses will want to obtain data from windows laptops or servers.  the dd-subscribe command is the minimum tool needed to do that effectively.
+     It is very much expected that a number of uses will want to obtain data from windows laptops or servers.  the sr_subscribe command is the minimum tool needed to do that effectively.

      Configuring python as a dependency is rather complicated on windows.
-     Simplified dd_subscribe client (http-only) can be compiled using nuitka and then rolled into an MSI.
+     Simplified sr_subscribe client (http-only) can be compiled using nuitka and then rolled into an MSI.
 Need to put in place an automated process to build those.

-     Criteria:  dd_subscribe package for windows built automatically (daily?)
+     Criteria:  sr_subscribe package for windows built automatically (daily?)

  22. ( *Waiting* ) **Redhat Linux Packaging**
      Add to the automated build something that builds rpm packages for centos/redhat/scil.